Ayoubbahi99/alx_database/SQL_introduction/README.md

     * Write a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server. <br>
         * The database name will be passed as an argument of the mysql command<br>
         * You are not allowed to use the DESCRIBE or EXPLAIN statements<br>
+_  6.
+List all in table <br>
+    * Write a script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server.<br>
+        * All fields should be printed <br>
+        * The database name will be passed as an argument of the mysql command<br>